-he Board
+The Board

-he Chairman of the Board does not maintain a Chairman's office at the Company's expense.
+The Chairman of the Board does not maintain a Chairman's office at the Company's expense.

-hareholders' Rights
+Shareholders' Rights

-he half-yearly financial results are published in the newspapers as mentioned above and also they are lisplayed under the Investor Relations section on the Company's website 'www.pfizerindia.com'.
-Therefore, the esults were not separately circulated to all shareholders.
+The half-yearly financial results are published in the newspapers as mentioned above and also they are displayed under the Investor Relations section on the Company's website 'www.pfizerindia.com'.
+Therefore, the results were not separately circulated to all shareholders.

-Addified opinion(s) in Audit Report
+Modified opinion(s) in Audit Report

-he Company has its financial statements for the financial ear ended March 31, 2020 with unqualified audit report.
+The Company has its financial statements for the financial year ended March 31, 2020 with unqualified audit report.

-separate posts of Chairperson and Chief Executive Officer
+Separate posts of Chairperson and Chief Executive Officer

-Ir.
-R. A. Shah, Non-Executive Independent Director is the Chairman and Mr. S. Sridhar is the Managing Director and Chief Executive Officer of the Company.
+Mr. R. A. Shah, Non-Executive Independent Director is the Chairman and Mr. S. Sridhar is the Managing Director and Chief Executive Officer of the Company.